google/grr-doc/maintaining-and-tuning/monitoring.md

-correct capitalization as well, in order for it to be identified correctly) and specifiy its [type](https://grafana.com/docs/grafana/latest/variables/variable-types/#variables-types) as "Textbox".
+correct capitalization as well, in order for it to be identified correctly) and specifiy its [type](https://grafana.com/docs/grafana/latest/variables/variable-types/#variables-types) as "Constant" (and make sure to not hide the variable or the label, so that it's visible in the dashboard).
 At this point, you should have an empty dashboard with an empty textbox named `ClientID` above your panels.
 Feel free to create new panels and playing around with all the individual statistics information** you can get from your clients!

 1. Similarly to before, if you do not want to create your own Grafana monitoring dashboards for individual client monitoring, we got you.
 In the